I Have Three Hands: Cast

-Production

 Music

 Tito Sotto and Homer Flores composed the musical score of I Have Three Hands.
 An instrumental version of "We Are the World" is played throughout the film, and by the end, a parody song titled "Maid in the Philippines" is performed by the characters in a similar way to the USA for Africa music video.

 Home media

 I Have Three Hands was released on DVD by Regal Capital in 2009 paired with another film also starring the comedy trio, Shoot That Ball.

 The entire film was made available on YouTube for streaming without charge by Regal Entertainment on September 4, 2019.